BE3319

 Sex:

-Origin: Northern Sulawesi
+Origin: Northern Sulawesi, Indonesia.

 Notes: lowers are similar in appearance to N. fusca, green in colour with purple flecks.
 Uppers are green with an arching neck.
-Highland
+Highland.

 EPf